briankoser/kotangent-jekyll/_posts/2013-10-16-oracle-numbers-to-english.md

 tags: programming oracle
 ---

 Oracle has built-in methods for a lot of things.
-Arabic to Roman numeral converter?
-Check. [other obscure function]?
-Sure.
+Converting from Arabic to Roman numerals?
+[Check](http://docs.oracle.com/cd/E16655_01/server.121/e17209/sql_elements004.htm#r15c1-t61).
+Generating a byte string containing all valid 1-byte encodings between two given bytes?
+[Sure](http://docs.oracle.com/cd/E16655_01/appdev.121/e17602/u_raw.htm#ARPLS71430).
 Generating ASCII-art llamas from the statistics gathered on crossedition triggers?
 Well, maybe in 13c.

 You can also spell numbers out in English, although I’m not sure if that was an intended use of the functions we’ll be using today.
 Nevertheless.